 The Criminal Code makes no express provisions with regard to corporate hospitality and any financial or other advantage given in that context.

 Whether hospitality given amounts to a bribe would be assessed on the basis of whether there was sufficient evidence to show that it was given with the intention that amounts to a criminal bribery motive.
 Hence, the important factor to assess under Hungarian law is the intent, and not the amount.

 Certain professional bodies, including the Chamber of Hungarian Government Officials (Magyar Kormánytisztviselői Kar) have their own rules on what kind of gifts and hospitality may be accepted; however, violations of such rules may only result in disciplinary, but not in criminal actions.

 9. Are there any defenses for bribery offences?

-There are no specific defenses for bribery offences in the Criminal Code.
-The opportunity to reduce the penalty of perpetrators who uncover the offence is rather a settlement mechanism, as described in more detail below.
+There are no specific defenses for bribery offenses in the Criminal Code.
+The opportunity to reduce the penalty of perpetrators who uncover the offense is rather a settlement mechanism, as described in more detail below.

 10. What are the key regulatory or enforcement bodies with regard to bribery?